IARCbioinfo/MS_panNEN_organoids/README.md

 # PanNEN manuscript scripts
-This repository contains the scripts used to produce Figures in panNEN organoids manuscript Dayton et al. (Submitted).
+This repository contains the scripts used to produce the genomic Figures in the panNEN organoids manuscript Dayton et al. (Submitted).

 ## Rscripts
 Major package dependencies are mentioned below; see a list of all dependencies at the beginning of each script.